-The expedited recovery and future enhancement of Christchurch as a dynamic, prosperous and internationally competitive city, in a manner that:

 - a.
-Meets the community's immediate and longer term needs for housing, economic development, community facilities, infrastructure, transport, and social and cultural wellbeing; and - b.
-Fosters investment certainty; and - c.
+The expedited recovery and future enhancement of Christchurch as a dynamic, prosperous and internationally competitive city, in a manner that: - Meets the community's immediate and longer term needs for housing, economic development, community facilities, infrastructure, transport, and social and cultural wellbeing; and - ii.
+Fosters investment certainty; and - iii.
 Sustains the important qualities and values of the natural environment.